-Both of the above situations are used as a guide only, and each request (and requestor) will be judged on an individual case by case basis.
+Both of the above situations are used as a guide only, and each request (and requestor) will be assessed on an individual case by case basis.
+We recognise that at Uffculme School, the expectation of capacity in regards to data consent is on a pupil by pupil basis.